The Seljuk Han of Anatolia

 DESCRIPTION

-The mosque was probably a room on the courtyard, but following the renovations during the Ottoman period, its traces have been lost.
-There is a bath with accompanying furnace room in the northwest corner of the courtyard, reached from an outside entry at the rear.
+The mosque was believed to have been located in a a room on the courtyard, but following the renovations during the Ottoman period, its traces have been lost.

 DECORATION